Cloud Cuckoo Land by Anthony Doerr

 Your Local Book Store, Amazon

 At long last, author Anthony Doerr, whose last novel, All the Light We Cannot See is one of my all-time favorite books, has come out with a new novel.
-Massive in its scope, Cloud Cuckoo Land covers everything from the life of a young girl in 1450s Constantinople, that of young man conscripted into the sultan’s army as it marches on the city, the small town of Lakeport Idaho from the 1940s until the 1920s, and a young girl in a space station at some point in the future as it leaves a decimated Earth behind in search of a new habitable planet.
+Massive in its scope, Cloud Cuckoo Land covers everything from the life of a young girl in 1450s Constantinople, that of young man conscripted into the sultan’s army as it marches on the city, the small town of Lakeport Idaho from the 1940s until the present day, and a young girl in a space station at some point in the future as it leaves a decimated Earth behind in search of a new habitable planet.
 The through line in all of this is an ancient fable about a shepherd, Aethon, hoping to find a sorcerer to turn him into a bird so he can reach a magical city in the sky.
 A fable called Cloud Cuckoo Land.

 This is not reading for the faint of heart.
 It’s almost 650 pages long with a timeline that covers centuries and continents.
 However, Doerr is no lightweight storyteller.
 He manages Cloud Cuckoo Land with a focused cast.
 There is Konstance, traveling through space with Sybil, an advanced AI machine keeping her alive while she pieces together the story of a foolish shepherd.
 Anna lives during Constantinople’s siege reading a moth-eaten book to a dying sister.
 Outside the city is Omeir, a poor Muslim boy conscripted into the Sultan’s army on its holy quest to retake their lands.
 In the 20th century there is Zeno in small town Idaho.
 As a P.O.W. in the Korean War he meets a British soldier who instills a love of Greek in him, reminding him of the town librarians who read The Odyssey to him when he was little.
 Seymour is a young man with sensory processing issues living in the same town who only feels safe in the woods where he lives.
 In high school he becomes radicalized and takes a bomb to the library.
 And so it goes.